 Automation Anywhere started off as Tethys Solutions and was founded in 2003.
 The name “Tethys” comes from the Greek goddess of water.
 Their vision was to make business process automation be as ubiquitous as water.
 Quite a great vision and they seem to be succeeding to a good extent on that.

-Mihir and team were aiming to replace the scripting applications that were manually done within organizations.
+Mihir and the team were aiming to replace the scripting applications that were manually done within organizations.
 Their product, Automation Anywhere allowed for the creation of business process automation designed by the user.
-They focussed on supporting all aspect of end-to-end business processes.
+They focussed on supporting all aspects of end-to-end business processes.

 Automation Anywhere has also started calling it a platform – “Automation Anywhere Enterprise – The RPA platform for the future of business process automation”.
 Their core product works like other RPA with a studio to configure workflows and a “Control Center” to deploy and manage the bots.
 They also have a product called IQ Bot – which is RPA plus AI.

-Tech Tip: Automation Anywhere is also built on Windows .NET framework.
+Tech Tip: Automation Anywhere is also built on the Windows .NET framework.
 You can see that all the top RPA tools are built on Microsoft technologies.
-This works well because many Enterprises use Windows desktops to do their day to day work.
+This works well because many Enterprises use Windows desktops to do their day-to-day work.
 RPA works through these Windows interfaces.

 RPA is in what Everest is calling a virtuous circle – Real value is leading to more capital which is invested in the tools giving more and more value.